Bissau junta sets two-year roadmap to elections

 The plan was signed by 19 political parties, but not Guinea- Bissau’s biggest one, PAIGC.

-The long-serving former prime minister was unpopular with military chiefs because he supported plans to reform the bloated army, which is accused by Western security agencies of involvement in drug-trafficking.
+Gomes Junior was unpopular with military chiefs because he backed plans to reform the bloated army, which is accused by Western security agencies of involvement in drug-trafficking.

 The junta has said it acted to head off what it alleged was a secret pact between Gomes Junior and Angola, which had been providing military trainers and advisers, to “annihilate Guinea-Bissau’s armed forces”.